Interlinear gloss: History

 More modern 19th- and 20th-century approaches took to glossing vertically, aligning the same sort of word-by-word content in such a way that the metalanguage terms were placed vertically below the source language terms.
 In this style, the given example might be rendered thus (here English gloss):

-Note that here word ordering is determined by the syntax of the object language.
+Here word ordering is determined by the syntax of the object language.

 Finally, modern linguists have adopted the practice of using abbreviated grammatical category labels.
 A 2008 publication which repeats this example labels it as follows:

 This approach is denser and also requires effort to read, but it is less reliant on the grammatical structure of the metalanguage for expressing the semantics of the target forms.

 In computing, special text markers are provided in the Specials Unicode block to indicate the start and end of interlinear glosses.

 Structure

-Though there is no formal specification for the IGT format, the Leipzig Glossing Rules is a set of guidelines that aim to standardize the format as much as possible.
+Though there is no formal specification for the IGT format, the Leipzig Glossing Rules are a set of guidelines that aim to standardize the format as much as possible.

 An interlinear text for linguistics will commonly consist of some or all of the following, usually in this order, from top to bottom: